sdruskat/software-citation-lesson/episodes/introduction.md

 way that academic papers are considered a valid research output.

 Software embeds research knowledge.
-It represents, manipulates and provides complex theoretical constructs that cannot be easily translated into words or equations to include in a paper.[^4] In order to fully understand and reproduce computational research results, the software (and data) that was used for the research is needed at least as much if not more than the paper describing or summarizing the results.
+It represents and manipulates complex theoretical constructs (e.g., heuristics, methods, models) that cannot be easily translated into words or equations to include in a paper.[^4] In order to fully understand and reproduce computational research results, the software (and data) that was used for the research is needed at least as much, if not more, than the paper describing or summarizing the results.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::